DEFNA/defna.org/_posts/2022-11-03-call-for-proposals-for-djangocon-2023-website.md

 permalink: /announcements/2022/11/03/call-for-proposals-for-djangocon-2023-website/
 ---

-## Overview
+## Website Overview

-Prior to 2017, DjangoCon US websites were built using Django.
-DEFNA decided to take a different approach beginning in 2017.
-The website was built using the static site generator Jekyll and hosted on GitHub.
+In 2017, the DjangoCon US website was re-built using the static site generator Jekyll and hosted on GitHub.
 There are a number of advantages to this approach:

 * Much of the website layout code can be reused from year to year
 * New designs can be implemented more quickly and easily
 * Website documentation is more easily maintained
 * The number of contributions and contributors has drastically increased

-## Technical Specifications
+## Website Technical Specifications

 * The 2022 DjangoCon US website currently uses the following software tools:
 	* Hosted on Github Pages (using Jekyll static site generator)